daniel-waiguru/Shoppy/README.md

 #### Presentation
 Contains views(in this app, Composable) and ViewModels.
 The views post events to the ViewModel and subscribe to the updated state.
 #### Design System
-Contains reusable UI components that can be reused across various modules
+Contains reusable UI components, Color, Typography, and Theme that can be reused across various modules
 #### Testing
 This module contains test code, test resources, and test dependencies.